santolucito/CPSC112-game/README.md

 \*Note that foundMatches is intialzed to have two rows (in the code we have provided for you).
 If there are more than two matches, you will run out of space.
 Therefore, you will have to dynamically enlargen foundMatches.
 We have written code for you, in a method called expandArray(Point[][]), that will double the size of foundMatches when requested.
 Therefore, whenever you run out of space in the foundMatches variable, you should call expandArray before trying to add additional matches to foundMatches.

-If this method is working correctly, the initial board will have no matches, and furthermore you should actually be able to play the game!
+If this method is working correctly, the initial board will have no matches, and furthermore you should actually be able to play the game (or see lots of tests passing)!

 #Part 2